 Populations, food production, economic activity, and society’s affluence all contribute to an ever-increasing need for water.
-Climate warming is putting even more significant strain on our water supplies.
-The need for water exceeds availability in many areas, especially during periods of restricted supply, such as drought, or during periods of high demand, such as the need for irrigation water.
+Climate warming is putting even greater strain on our water supplies.
+The need for water exceeds availability in many areas, especially during periods of restricted supply, such as drought, or during periods of high demand, such as the irrigation season.

 This is not a new problem.

 Multiple methods have already been used to improve farming processes.
-There are several new solutions that can be implemented in the form of local differences in soil drainage and evaporation, precise dendrometers, which can measure changes in plant diameters as little as a few micrometers, and sensors that monitor conditions for photosynthesis.
+There are several new solutions that can be implemented accounting for local differences in soil drainage and evaporation; using precise dendrometers, which can measure changes in plant diameters as small as a few micrometers; and deploying sensors that monitor conditions for photosynthesis.

-In both open fields and greenhouses, where micro-climates are critical, these methods can help.
-In some circumstances, gas sensors may be of interest.
+In both open fields and greenhouses, where microclimates are critical these methods can help.
+In some circumstances, gas sensors may also be of interest.

 Subject to the flaws of the human mind

-Droughts can be overcome by using efficient irrigation procedures, more than one crop cycle per year may be achieved, and the overall efficiency of production resources can be greatly increased.
-Increasing the amount of area irrigated while decreasing the strain on already-depleted water supplies is also an option.
+Droughts can be mitigated by using efficient irrigation procedures; more than one crop cycle per year may be achieved; and the overall efficiency of production resources can be greatly increased.
+Increasing the irrigated area while decreasing the strain on already-depleted water supplies is also an option.

 Here’s a look at how to grow plants in a greenhouse as an illustration.
-The agronomists carry out ground sensing and vegetable assessment regularly during their check visits.
-Qualitative data is recorded on paper notes in this stage.
+Agronomists carry out ground sensing and vegetable assessments regularly during their check visits.
+Qualitative data is recorded on paper notes at this stage.

 Afterward, the data is analyzed.
-The agronomist uses this data to make judgments and carry out operations on plants and grounds in the field.
+The agronomist uses this data to make judgments and carry out operations on plants and fields.
 When they undertake activities (such as irrigation, seeding, and pesticide treatments), they must record them on paper before saving them to a computerized system.
 Using this program, a farm may keep track of everything from how plants are cared for to how they’re grown.
-Remote terminal devices with a sophisticated computerized control system automate watering and temperature management.
+Remote terminal devices with a computerized control system automate watering and temperature management.

 Incorporating wireless soil moisture sensor systems into farming techniques